Message from the Stroke Fellowship Director

 Three training tracks are available (See ERAS for specifics):

-- VN — one year of accredited VN fellowship
+- Vascular neurology: one year of accredited vascular neurology fellowship

-- VN / StrokeNet research — two-year track: one year of accredited VN fellowship plus one year of NIH-funded StrokeNet research.
-Additional information may be requested from StrokeNet coordinator Susan Love at email@example.com
+- Vascular neurology / StrokeNet research: one year of accredited vascular neurology fellowship plus one year of NIH-funded StrokeNet research.
+Additional information may be requested from StrokeNet coordinator Kathleen Miller at firstname.lastname@example.org.

-- VN / ESN three year track — one year of accredited VN fellowship, one year of preliminary (not accredited) training, plus the ACGME-accredited senior ESN year.
+- Vascular neurology/endovascular surgical neuroradiology: one year of accredited vascular neurology fellowship, one year of preliminary (non-accredited) training, plus the ACGME-accredited senior endovascular surgical neuroradiology year.

 Please apply to our program through ERAS and indicate the track or tracks in which you may be interested.
 You will be able to refine the list during an interview visit.
 If you are aware that the two- or three-year tracks are of interest to you, you must make application to that effect by February 1st.
-The one-year track will be filled through the NRMP match (See dates on the NRMP website).
-Faculty will consider offering the two- and three- year tracks outside of the match to qualified candidates that are a good fit with our stroke center team.
-If so, the two- and three-year tracks will be offered by April 1st.
+Positions are filled through the NRMP match (See dates on the NRMP website).

 Please upload the following materials to the ERAS system and register with NRMP.
 ERAS document uploads take place December-January.
 The NRMP Match opens in late January, the rank-order list deadline is first week of May, and Match Day falls in mid-May.
 Our interviews are planned for February-March.